בס"ד

 What's the best Plan for Your Tour?

-You might get many suggestions from family and friends about places you "have to visit" in Jerusalem, but what is actually the best plan for your group?
-Maybe you toured Jerusalem years ago and want to show your family similar sites.
+Maybe you toured Jerusalem years ago and you want to show your family similar sites.
+Or maybe you want to see something you never saw before.
 Jerualem is very dynamic - there's always something new (or actually old but newly uncovered) to see!
 Ask me for my list of the most popular and successful itineraries for touring Jerusalem these days.

-Which sites are Good for all ages including families with Young Children or Older Visitors with Mobility Limitations for the Old City?
+Which sites are good for all ages including families with Young Children or Older Visitors with Mobility Limitations for the Old City?

 Here are some great sites that are fun and interesting for all ages and can also work well for groups with young children (under age five) or for anyone with walking limitations.

 2) Treasure hunt tour of the Jewish Quarter: In this tour, we will learn why this part of the Jewish Quarter has been a center for Jewish life in Jerusalem for about 750 years, what happened there in the modern wars, and what's hidden underneath.
-(1 1/2 hours but flexible, indoors and outdoors).

 3) Virtual Reality experience at the Kotel: "A Look Into the Past" This is a 15 minute VR in which you can look all around and feel as if you are walking into ancient Jerusalem and the Beit HaMikdash (Temple).
-30 shekels per adult, 15 per child for ages 4 and up.
-(25 minutes including instructional video, picking up tickets, indoors).

 4) The Chain of Generations Center: This is a wonderful renewed site which combines amazing glass sculptures and inspiring videos that tell the story of the Jewish People with stories and familiar songs.
 It's fun for all ages.
 I can be your guide at this new site which is perfect for children for a meaningful and fun indoor activity at the Western Wall.
-(45 minutes).

 6) Game tour beside the walls of the Old City: learn about the ancient walls, building outside the Old City walls, and hear family-friendly stories of War of Independence and the 6 Day War, enjoy the sounds of songs of Jerusalem.
 Tour can include a visit to Kever David - the traditional tomb of King David.
-(1 1/2 hour, outdoors, shady in the morning).

 8) The Hurva Synagogue: a symbol of the return of the Jewish return to Jerusalem over the last 300 years.
 See an amazing view from the rooftop balcony.
-14 shekels per adult, 9 shekels per child 5 and up.
-(45 minutes, indoors and outdoors).

 10) Bat Mitzvah tour: a tour including some of the above sites with an emphasis on stories of Jewish women as well as a very meaningful Bat Mitzvah ceremony for your family in the Kotel Tunnels.